andrewdavidmackenzie/flow/flowr/examples/pipeline/DESCRIPTION.md

 Description
 ===
-A sample that shows a simple "pipeline flow" with a number of functions organized into a pipeline.
+A example that shows a simple "pipeline flow" with a number of functions organized into a pipeline.
 When supplied with a "stream" of inputs, multiple functions are able to run in parallel utilizing more than one core on the machine.